tomcritchlow/book/_chapters/introduction.md

 6 years later I'd come back to work with the Times via a friend Dorothy - someone I'd actually interviewed with back in 2013 (over 7 years previously!).

 This story encapsulates all the themes of the book - how clients come through your network, why changing clients is hard and requires delicate work, and how your personal narrative and identity is a key component of your success.

+## About Me

+My background - what I bring to the table.
+I've been doing some form of "consulting" work since 2007.
+First helping launch an SEO agency - I ran the consulting part of the business, first doing the work myself, then managing a team of consultants working on client work.
+Later I'd join Google and work with the Creative Lab and BizOps teams - straddling various forms of intrapreneurship - effectively consulting with various teams and projects across the business (including designing presentations for Sundar who would go on to become Google's CEO).

+Since 2014 I've been an independent consultant -

+I found that writing about independent consulting was generative and useful for me personally, that people liked it and that a lot of my best advice ran counter to some of the accepted wisdom.
+Hence this book.

 ## The Three Themes of the Book